 GSD5 (McArdle disease) coordinator

-Andrew had symptoms from age 4 but he was 30 before a lucky break led to a diagnosis.
-There was no help for another 20 years until he found AGSD-UK in 1999.
+Andrew had symptoms from age 4 but he was 30 before a lucky break finally led to a diagnosis.
+There was no help until 1999 – another 20 years.
 Andrew supported the development of the UK McArdle Clinic and was appointed GSD5 coordinator in 2004.
-He tries to help other people with McArdle’s improve their life experience of the disease.
+He tries to help other people with McArdle’s improve their life experience of the condition.

 An ex-paraglider pilot and world record holder, Andrew was for years on the UK governing body for paragliding.
 He brings to AGSD-UK his experience in the development of small businesses and charities.
 Andrew served as Chairman of AGSD-UK from 2009 to 2014.